 \begin{example} Useful intuition is provided by the case $\E = \s$.
 For any set $X$, $L(X)$ is defined to be the set of words with alphabet $X$, otherwise known as the free monoid generated by $X$.
 The morphism $r_0^X: \mathbf{1} \to L(X)$ is given by the empty list.
 The morphism $r_1^X: L(X)\times X \to L(X)$ takes a word $(x_1...x_n)$ and an element $y \in X$ and outputs the word $(x_1...x_ny)$.
 The morphism $\mu_X: L(X) \times L(X) \to L(X)$ concatenates two words $((x_1...x_n),(y_1...y_m)) \mapsto (x_1,...x_ny_1...y_m)$.
 The morphism $\nu_X: X \to L(X)$ takes an element $x \in X$ and forms the singleton word $(x) \in L(X).$ \end{example}

 \begin{remark} Any category with parametrised list objects has a parametrised natural numbers object by taking $X = \mathbf{1}$.
-We also remark that if $\E$ is cartesian closed, then the existence of parametrised lists objects (resp. a parametrised natural numbers objects) is equivalent to the existence of list objects (resp. a natural numbers objects) \cite{johnstone2002sketches1}. \end{remark}
+We also remark that if $\E$ is cartesian closed, then the existence of parametrised lists objects (resp. a parametrised natural numbers object) is equivalent to the existence of list objects (resp. a natural numbers object) \cite{johnstone2002sketches1}. \end{remark}

 \begin{define} A \emph{locos} is a lextensive category $\E$ with parameterised list objects.
 If $\E$ is also regular, we call it a \emph{regular locos}.
 If it is exact, we call it a \emph{list-arithmetic pretopos}.
 If it is additionally locally cartesian closed, we call it an \emph{arithmetic $\Pi$-pretopos.}